EasyDutch-uBO/EasyDutch/CONTRIBUTING.md

 *******
 #### What you might do or not do as a contributor

-As a contributor is is **forbidden** to change the following files:
+As a contributor it is **forbidden** to change the following files:
 - `.github` folder
 - `README.md`
 - `CONTRIBUTING.md`